quaderno/quaderno-api/source/includes/_invoices.md

 // TODO
 ```

-`DELETE`ing to `/invoice/INVOICE_ID.json` will delete the specified contact and returns `204 No Content` if successful.
+`DELETE`ing to `/invoice/INVOICE_ID.json` will delete the specified invoice and returns `204 No Content` if successful.

 ## Deliver (Send) invoice